ssjoleary/DCC-Weather/README.md

-# dcc
+# Developer Coding Challenge - Weather Forecase

-Create a single page application that displays information about the weather today and the following three days.
+A single page application that displays information about the weather today and the following three days, writen using ReactJs and Clojure